 - Last name

 Lead Forensics procures this personal data in the following ways:

-- Primary research – Lead Forensics has a UK based in-house team who gather data relating to key decision-makers at organisations from publicly available sources including the website of each business.
+- Primary research – Lead Forensics has a UK-based in-house team who gathers data relating to critical decision-makers at organisations from publicly available sources, including each business’s website.

-- Secondary research – Lead Forensics has a UK based in-house team who use existing publicly available sources to gather the information relating to key decision-makers including the Directors’ Register at Companies House, Dun & Bradstreet, Duedil and LinkedIn.
+- Secondary research – Lead Forensics has a UK-based in-house team who uses publicly available sources to gather information relating to key decision-makers, including the Directors’ Register at Companies House, Dun & Bradstreet, Duedil and LinkedIn.

 - Purchase – Lead Forensics purchases data from selected third-party data vendors with key segmentation criteria to ensure that only decision-makers from registered businesses are procured.
-All third-party data vendors have been checked for GDPR compliance and to ensure the validity and accuracy of data.
+All third-party data vendors have been checked for UK GDPR compliance to confirm the validity and accuracy of data.

-Lead Forensics also uses automated scripts and algorithms to collect, process and validate both business data as well as the personal data detailed above.
+Lead Forensics also uses automated scripts and algorithms to collect, process and validate both business data and the personal data detailed above.
 These automated processes are subject to the same compliance checks as all manual processes.